nagesh1805/termtyper/README.md

 ### Features
 - Onscreen keyboard to see typing effect and has option to toggle onscreen keyboard.
 - Can be customized the typing test challenge with 1 minute, 2 minute, 3 minute, 5 minute,10 minute and 15 minute.
-- Can be customized the text for the typing test with English(12 categories) or Programming languages (12 languages)
+- Can be customized the text for the typing test with English(12 options) or Programming languages (12 languages)
 - Timer starts when first key is pressed and has option to pause/resume the typing test.
 - Maintains performance statistics and shows Histogram for typing speed.
 - Very much like GUI application despite the fact that the application is terminal based.